hanneskolk/Project-D2/README.md

 To replicate the analysis conducted in this project, follow these steps:
   1. Clone the Repository: Download or clone the repository to your local machine.
-  2. Install Dependencies: Ensure you have Python installed along with the required libraries: pandas and matplotlib.
-You can install them using pip: pip install pandas matplotlib
+  2. Install Dependencies: Ensure you have Python installed along with the required libraries: pandas, seaborn and matplotlib.
+You can install them using pip: pip install pandas seaborn matplotlib
   3. Navigate to the Appropriate Directory: After cloning the repository, navigate to the plots folder, and then to the code subfolder.
   4. Run the Python Scripts: Execute any of the Python files in the code folder using a Python environment or kernel.
 Each script generates a specific plot as shown in the project poster.